 - ☆ Transitional alimony to help the ex-spouse settle into a new lifestyle or location as a result of the divorce.

 Newer alimony laws provide more "terms" for interruption or termination, such as cohabitation or reaching retirement age.
 Such provisions are reviewable, not concrete.

 But the fundamental question remains, is alimony appropriate and, if so, how much and for how long?
-The answer is typically very fact intensive, can include a battle of expert opinion, and requires a keen attention to detail.
-The ramifications is typically far reaching for everyone involved.
+The answer is typically very fact intensive, can include a battle of expert opinions, and requires a keen attention to detail.
+The ramifications are typically far reaching for everyone involved.

 Determining the appropriate term and amount of alimony becomes more complicated when an alimony obligation is merged with a child support obligation.
 Alimony and child support have opposing tax effects.